auxsophia/auxsophia.github.io/_pages/humanFlourishing/body/sleep.md

 > "Drowsy driving is dangerous because sleep deprivation can have similar effects on your body as drinking alcohol.
 Being awake for 18 hours straight makes you drive like you have a blood alcohol level of .05 (for reference, .08 is considered drunk).
 If you’ve been awake for a full 24 hours and drive—say, after a night where you just couldn’t fall asleep—it’s like you have a blood alcohol level of .10." -- [SleepFoundation](https://www.sleepfoundation.org/articles/drowsy-driving-vs-drunk-driving-how-similar-are-they)

+For more reasons on why we dream, check out this [awesome TED-Ed video](https://www.youtube.com/watch?v=2W85Dwxx218).

 Chronic sleep debt has many accumulating negative effects.
 During the body's sleep cycles, hormones are secreted and replenished.
 Even sleep itself can be thrown off as melatonin is the hormone signaling to sleep and wake up.
 Many people supplement melatonin in their diet for sleep, but I'm hesitant to get my body used to a strong outside source.

 {:refdef: style="text-align: center;"}